 - Excellent for time-series analysis and change detection

-- Large academic community and shared code repository
+- Large academic community with shared code repositories

 Considerations: